-- Invasive Plant Species Protection: If direct disturbance occurs in a waterbody with invasive aquatic species, all vehicles and equipment must be cleaned and dried prior to working in adjacent drainages.
-The cleaning and drying process include the following steps. - Remove any visible plant or plant fragments, as well as mud or other debris. - Clean all parts and equipment that came in contact with water using one or more of the methods listed below. - Allow everything to completely dry before launching into new waters; five days in warm, dry weather and up to 30 days in cool, moist weather. - If sufficient drying time is not available, decontaminate all surfaces using one or more of the cleaning methods described below.
-Carefully inspect for invasive organisms before entering a new water body. - Avoidance of Direct Effects to Protect Important Spawning or Nursery Areas for Special Status Fish Species: Important spawning or nursery areas for special status fish species would be avoided or restricted in terms of direct effects of mining construction or operation activities. - Protection to Special Status Mussel Species: If construction or mining operations would result in disturbance to streams with potential habitat for special status mussel species, mussel surveys would be conducted by a qualified biologist within the proposed disturbance areas.
+- Invasive Species Protection: If direct disturbance occurs in a waterbody with invasive aquatic species, all vehicles and equipment must be cleaned and dried prior to working in adjacent drainages.
+Procedures for cleaning and drying equipment are described in the TPWD Clean/Drain/Dry Procedures for Contractors Working in Inland Public Waters (TPWD 2015b).
+A summary of the cleaning and drying process includes the following steps. - Remove any visible plant or plant fragments, as well as mud or other debris. - Clean all parts and equipment that came in contact with water using one or more of the methods listed below. - Drain or eliminate all water from equipment and gear before leaving the area. - Allow everything to completely dry before launching into new waters; 5 to 10 days in warm, dry weather and 15 to 20 days in cool, moist weather. - o If sufficient drying time is not available, use a high-pressure washer (preferably ≥140°F) to ensure equipment is clean. - If fill material must be placed in another waterway, it should be decontaminated by stockpiling the materials in an open flat area and periodically turning and grading for up to 2 weeks to kill any zebra mussel adults or larvae. - Avoidance of Direct Effects to Protect Spawning or Nursery Areas for Special Status Fish Species: Important spawning or nursery areas for special status fish species would be avoided or restricted in terms of direct effects of mining construction or operation activities. - Protection to Special Status Mussel Species: If construction or mining operations would result in disturbance to streams with potential habitat for special status mussel species, mussel surveys would be conducted by a qualified biologist within the proposed disturbance areas.
 If mussels are present, relocation to similar habitat would be considered in coordination with TPWD. - Avoidance of Critical Habitat for Houston Toad: Construction or mining operations would be avoided in critical habitat for Houston toad in Study Area 4 (Bastrop and Burleson counties).

 Residual adverse effects to terrestrial species, including special status species, would include the long-term net loss of terrestrial upland habitat resulting from the construction and operation of surface coal or lignite mining.
-Residual adverse effects to species using shrub and forested habitats would include long-term loss of habitat, as it would take up to 15 years for shrub species to fully reestablish and 20 plus years for tree species to reestablish.
+Residual adverse effects to species using shrub and forested habitats would include longterm loss of habitat, as it would take up to 15 years for shrub species to fully reestablish and 20 plus years for tree species to reestablish.
 Assuming successful reclamation is achieved, these shrub and forested habitat residual adverse effects would be minimized over time.